 Minimum wage country profile for The Netherlands

-Information for this page was compiled during December 2024 and January 2025.
-Most Member States had already transposed the EU minimum wage directive at this point, while others were still working towards it.
-Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Netherlands, Poland, Romania and Spain.
+Information for this page was compiled during December 2025 and early 2026.
+Most Member States had already transposed the EU minimum wage directive at this point.
+Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Poland and Portugal.
 These profiles will be updated consecutively as the information becomes available.
 Users are invited to contact our experts on minimum wage if they are aware of changes.

 This profile describes how minimum wages are regulated and set in the Netherlands.
 It can be read as background information for Eurofound’s annual review of minimum wage setting series.
 The Netherlands has a national statutory minimum wage (minimumloon), which is (almost) universally applicable.

 The main actors involved in the setting of the minimum wage are the Dutch Central Planning Bureau (Centraal Planbureau, CPB), which calculates the average expected growth of collective employment wages, and the Ministry of Social Affairs and Employment (Ministerie van Sociale Zaken en Werkgelegenheid, SZW) which then sets the minimum wage based on this formula.
 In exceptional circumstances, the government can be involved if a special increase is required.
-This happened for the first time in 2023, but not in 2024.
+This happened for the first time in 2023, but not in 2024 or 2025.

 The process of setting the statutory minimum wage follows the standard procedure established by the Minimum Wage and Minimum Holiday Allowance Act (BWBR0002638, Article 14).
 Twice a year (in January and July) the minimum wage is adjusted to the average expected growth of the collective employment wages.
 This expected growth is calculated by the Dutch Central Planning Bureau (Centraal Planbureau, CPB).
 A fixed formula is then used to transform this expected growth into the adjustment of the minimum wage.
 This follows standard procedures: the government generally does not have any direct influence on the adjustment of the minimum wage levels.
 This process is legally established and is based on a set formula and can only be deviated from during extenuating circumstances (which are also legally defined in Article 14.5).
 The minimum wage adjustment, as calculated on the basis of the predefined formula, is then formally set by the Ministry of Social Affairs by Decree.

 Year 2023 was the first during which a special increase has been implemented since the introduction of the minimum wage in 1969.
 Debate on raising the minimum wage generally takes place in Parliament, with other actors such as social partners voicing their opinions in the media.
 Due to exceptionally high inflation and its impact on Dutch people's disposable income, the government decided on Budget Day to raise the minimum wage all at once.
 It was considered necessary to give people on lower and middle incomes perspective and make them more resilient against (possible) financial setbacks.
-In 2024, no such special increase occurred.
+In 2024 and 2025, no such special increase occurred.

 Because of the special circumstances, the minimum wage adjustment can be regulated through a General Administrative Order (AMvB) instead of a legislative amendment.
 An AMvB can be realised faster and also means that all benefits linked to the minimum wage, such as social assistance, will automatically rise with itopens in new tab.